 Ques.
 Can I change my mutual fund from regular to direct?

 Ans.
 Yes.
 You can change your mutual fund from a regular to a direct plan.
-However, since this switch is considered as a redemption of one scheme and a new investment to the other (via direct plan), there are certain expenses that you will have to incur during the process.
+However, since this switch is considered as the redemption of one scheme and new investment to the other (via direct plan), there are certain expenses that you will have to incur during the process.

 Ques.
 What is the difference between direct and regular mutual funds?

 Ans.
 The major difference between a direct and a regular plan is that in a regular plan, the investors have to pay an expense ratio as a commission to the intermediaries, which eventually results in lower returns.
 On the other hand, investments through direct plans offer higher returns and no expense ratio.

 Ques.
 How do I start a direct mutual fund?

 Ans.
 You can start investing in a direct mutual fund either by visiting the fund house physically or through the online mode.
 You can visit the AMC’s own website or an online platform such as paisabazaar where you can choose from and compare more than 1,700 funds- all in one place.

 Ques.
 Why is the NAV of a direct plan higher than a regular plan?

 Ans.
 The NAV of a direct plan is higher than that of a regular plan.
 This is because the NAV of a fund is recorded after deducting the expenses such as the Expense Ratio of the fund.
 Now, the expense ratio of a regular plan is higher, hence, its NAV is lower.
 However, it must be noted that the NAV of a fund implies only the value of the portfolio of the fund.
 A lower NAV cannot be taken for a sign of a cheaper fund.